When one changes connection type (say, from ethernet to Wi-Fi), the interface

 Since the Lua function is to be called from time to time by Conky, it’s a good idea to

-I tried putting everything in one single line without :close()
+I tried putting everything in one single line without :close()ing the stream.

 The rest of the Conky Lua script consist mainly of routine usage of